sirigadipudi/sirigadipudi/skills.md

 **Note: I have accepted an offer to be a Research Associate at Federal Reserve Bank of Kansas City after graduation.
-Will not consider any other opportunities right now.**
+I will not consider any other opportunities right now.**